 Woodland Parent University

-Woodland is excited to continue to provide another opportunity for parent involvement with Parent University.
+Woodland is excited to continue to provide upcoming opportunities for parent involvement with Parent University.
 We are currently developing programming designed specifically for our families to give you the tools and resources you need to best support your child from home.
-You will see this is a continuing theme throughout the 2024-2025 school year because we have made a commitment to building a sense of belonging in #LifeintheW.
+You will see this is a continuing theme throughout the upcoming 2025-2026 school year because we have made a commitment to building a sense of belonging in #LifeintheW.
 This is a cornerstone of many of the initiatives in the strategic plan, and we strongly believe that parent/guardian involvement is a key indicator for student success.

 Woodland Parent University Logo

-Mark your calendars for our upcoming Parent Universities for the 2024 - 2025 school year.
+Watch for our upcoming Parent Universities for the 2025 - 2026 school year.
 In the meantime, consider FAN Network for increased opportunities.

 Date